 Increasingly, students pursuing global careers seek to integrate their skills in global affairs with a professional specialization that is more robust than what is possible in the two-year M.P.P. program.

-To enhance the educational opportunity of its graduate students, the Jackson Institute collaborates with four of Yale’s professional schools and has developed joint degree programs that fulfill the requirements of each school.
+To enhance the educational opportunity of its graduate students, the Jackson School collaborates with four of Yale’s professional schools and has developed joint degree programs that fulfill the requirements of each school.
 A joint degree is an integrated education program that is designed to achieve a combination of two programs in a way that is complementary to both while protecting the integrity of each.

-Under the auspices of the joint degree, students earn an M.P.P. in Global Affairs from Jackson and the relevant degree (M.B.A., M.F., M.E.M., M.E.Sc., M.F.S., M.P.H. or J.D.) from the professional school.
+Under the auspices of the joint degree, students earn an M.P.P. in Global Affairs from Jackson and the relevant degree (M.B.A., M.F., M.E.M., M.E.Sc., M.F.S., M.P.H. or J.D.) from the other professional school.
 The two degrees are conferred only after the requirements of both are met.

 Candidates must apply, and be admitted to, each school separately.
 Candidates can apply simultaneously at the outset or to the second program once they have matriculated in one of the programs at Yale.